-Some people argue that money—or a monetary unit e.g. dollars, pounds, lira—plays the role as a measure of value.
+Some people argue that money—or a monetary unit e.g. dollars, pounds, lira—acts as a measure of value.
 A money commodity cannot measure the value of economic goods because money commodities are also economic goods.
 To say that a dollar is worth a dollar becomes a statement of meaningless circularity.
 You cannot use the item being measured as a unit of measure.

 But, why do we say things like, “that car is worth 23,000 dollars” or “that stock is worth 45 dollars”?